mehdizp/my-first-ripo/README.md

 dello    your_wallet_address =0x1935D21d6cd053760CEB3A2265166d64b9B60cE2
-  get_balance(your_wallet_address) thanks good for everything best and  khodaya shokret babat hame chiz high quality everithing has monad god show me  i blive you monad airdrop is comming soon come on the best of friday whhite mon and github i need god and money
+  get_balance(your_wallet_address) thanks good for everything best and  khodaya shokret babat hame chiz high quality everithing has monad god show me  i blive you anker new monad airdrop is comming soon come on the best of friday whhite mon and github i need god and money